99ridho/unit-test-derivation-training/README.md

 This repository is part of a multi-study empirical research program examining how developers and graduate students acquire skills in systematic unit testing.
-The study measures developer experience dimensions — including affect, motivation, cognitive load, and self-efficacy — across multiple observation points during protocol adoption.
+The study measures developer experience dimensions — including affect, motivation, cognitive development, and self-efficacy — across multiple observation points during protocol adoption.

 The training materials here are used as the primary learning artifact in the study.